Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-timeline.md

 The above plan was executed successfully on the 7th of January.
 Due to the time warp, the number of missed blocks in the sessions directly following [block #516558](https://axiascan.io/axialunar/block/516558) was significantly higher.
-This is partly what contributes to the much higher ratio of missed blocks on AXIALunar versus AXIACoin today.
+This is partly what contributes to the much higher ratio of missed blocks on AXIALunar versus AXIA today.

 ## AXIALunar's Current Adventure: Auctions

 ### Round One

 AXIALunar promised chaos, and it delivered on that promise.
-On 15th June 2021, the roll out of the first public parachain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the AXIACoin whitepaper: purpose-built, interoperable parachains.
+On 15th June 2021, the roll out of the first public allychain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the AXIA whitepaper: purpose-built, interoperable allychains.

-Teams and projects looking to become an official parachain on the AXIALunar network have been working hard to bring their technologies to life, many of whom started a [crowdloan campaign](../../learn/learn-crowdloans.md##starting-a-crowdloan-campaign) in order to participate in the slot auctions.
+Teams and projects looking to become an official allychain on the AXIALunar network have been working hard to bring their technologies to life, many of whom started a [crowdloan campaign](../../learn/learn-crowdloans.md##starting-a-crowdloan-campaign) in order to participate in the slot auctions.

-The five AXIALunar parachain winners were: Karura, Moonriver, Shiden, Khala, and Bifrost.
+The five AXIALunar allychain winners were: Karura, Moonriver, Shiden, Khala, and Bifrost.

-AXIALunar made history with a permissionless launch of 5 independent parachains.
-As parachains become operational, the community will determine which additional features and network upgrades should be added over time.
+AXIALunar made history with a permissionless launch of 5 independent allychains.
+As allychains become operational, the community will determine which additional features and network upgrades should be added over time.

 ### Round Two

-While AXIALunar’s first five parachains are taking advantage of the built-in features of the network and forkless upgradability provided by Substrate, chaos continues...
+While AXIALunar’s first five allychains are taking advantage of the built-in features of the network and forkless upgradability provided by Substrate, chaos continues...

 And in the spirit of chaos, more teams are eager to deploy on AXIALunar.
-The launch of the second batch of parachain slot auctions will officially go live in Septmeber 2021, with the sixth parachain slot auction to officially begin on 1st September 2021.
+The launch of the second batch of allychain slot auctions will officially go live in Septmeber 2021, with the sixth allychain slot auction to officially begin on 1st September 2021.
 Five more slot auctions will occur over five weeks with a pause for evaluation of overall network performance before a third batch of five auctions begins in a similar schedule.

-The path of AXIALunar deployment will pave the way to AXIACoin's parachains as the technology becomes proven.
+The path of AXIALunar deployment will pave the way to AXIA's allychains as the technology becomes proven.